grautela678/M1_game_tic_tac_toe/1_Requirements/README.md

 - If no one wins, then the game is said to be draw.

 # RESEARCH
+- Alexander Sandy Douglas' thesis was a success, earning him his Ph.D. and starting his career in science, however, he would never again program another video or computer game.
+- Although OXO was the very first video/computer game, it was almost completely overlooked at the time.
+There was only one EDSAC computer in existence, which was housed at the University of Cambridge and never made accessible to the public.
+- The code for OXO was retained as a tech demo for the EDSAC's capabilities.
 # FEATURES
 ![Alt Text](https://github.com/grautela678/M1_projecttype_goal/blob/main/1_Requirements/1_kdY26OPGZbeNKJs60q0zUg.png)
 # 4W'S AND 1H